git-bruh/nvidia-musl/README.md

 * All the driver libraries like `libnvidia-eglcore.so` have to be explicitly "linked" against gcompat with `patchelf` to avoid `LD_PRELOAD`-ing gcompat (`patchelf --add-needed libgcompat.so.0 libnvidia-xyz.so`).

+* X11 will not work (Neither will anything that needs `libnvidia-tls.so`) and no NVIDIA-specific X11 libs should be installed (See the `nvidia` package).

 * The `repo/` directory is a KISS repository that contains packages containing the above hacks.

 It should be obvious but don't report driver related bugs to anyone if you're running such a setup.